 Bar inventory management is far from an easy process.
-As a manager of a bar or restaurant, you know that if you have 99 problems, inventory is 98 of them.
-What makes it even more difficult is the fact that there are dozens of methods, tools and strategies out there all claiming to be the best one.
+As a bar manager or restaurant manager, you know that if you have 99 problems, inventory is 98 of them.
+What makes it even more difficult is the fact that there are dozens of methods, tools, and strategies out there all claiming to be the best.

 First, what does bar inventory mean?

 Bar inventory is the process of counting all the alcohol in a bar or restaurant in order to stay organized and profitable.
 At its most basic level, conducting inventory ensures that you always have enough stock to serve your customers.